 Property Owners are required to secure a permit from the Engineering Department before any connection to the drainage system is granted.
 The application process requires a description of the type of discharge, estimated volume, construction methods and construction plan.
 All connections are inspected during the installation.
 Connections discovered without a permit are required to secure a permit after the fact or ordered to be removed whether by the Town or property owner.
-Three (3) permits were issued, 5 Sachem Road, 19 Peach Orchard Hill and 570 Camp Street were issued during the 2021 calendar year.
+No permits for connection to the drainage system were issued during the 2022 calendar year.
 No discharge locations were discovered that connected without a permit.